marchof/java-almanac/site/content/features/unnamedvariables.md

 Both in record patterns and variable declarations, you specify variables by providing a type (or `var`) and a name.
 It can happen that you don't need the name, or even the type.
 Under certain circumstances, you can then use an underscore `_` placeholder for the name, or for both type and name.

-Note that the variable name `_` was deprecated for removal in Java 8 and removed in Java 9.
+The variable name `_` was deprecated for removal in Java 8 and, as part of JEP 213, removed in Java 9.
 This pertains only to a single underscore.
 Identifiers containing underscores, such as `UTF_8`, continue to be fine.

 If you have ancient source code where `_` is used as a variable name, chances are good that you used `_` for exactly the use case that unnamed variables are meant to address.
 Then you need to do nothing.
 If you need to update your code, you can always use two underscores `__` or, if you like, any [Connecting Punctuation Character](https://www.fileformat.info/info/unicode/category/Pc/list.htm).
 My favorite choice is ﹏, U+FE4F WAVY LOW LINE.